All Episodes

 Just speaking of judges, yesterday I shared with you evidence in the mainstream press.

-Uh and of course, that's where they live and work, and they want great editorials.
+And of course, that's where they live and work.

 They want nice puff pieces in the style section.

-I think this pressure has worked in a number of cases, and the two stories that I mentioned yesterday were evidence of the press attempt at bringing the pressure.
+And the two stories that I mentioned yesterday were evidence of the press attempt at bringing the pressure.

 Today, the New York Times does it again.

-Apparently they think they've struck out on Roberts, so they target Alito separately today.
+Apparently, they think they've struck out on Roberts, so they target Alito separately today.

 Talk about starting off with a splash.